perfanalytics/pose2sim/README.md

 Open a terminal, enter `pip show pose2sim`, report package location. \
 Copy this path and go to the Demo folder with `cd <path>\pose2sim\Demo`. \
-Type `python`, and test the following code:
+Type `ipython`, and test the following code:
 ```
 from Pose2Sim import Pose2Sim
 Pose2Sim.calibrateCams()